Wuziyi616/CFUN/README.md

 # CFUN
 This is a Pytorch implementation of CFUN for whole heart segmentation.
-And it's also the source code for [CFUN: Combing Faster R-CNN and U-net for Efficient Whole Heart Segmentation]().
+And it's also the source code for [CFUN: Combining Faster R-CNN and U-net Network for Efficient Whole Heart Segmentation]().

-Due to Faster R-CNN's precise positioning ability and U-net's powerful segmentation ability, our elaborately designed pipeline combining these two nets together needs only one-time detection and segmentation inference to get the whole heart segmentation result, obtaining good results both in speed and precision.
-Besides, we adopt and design a new loss function based on edge information named 3D Edgeloss to accelerate the convergence and get a better segment result.
+Due to Faster R-CNN's precise positioning ability and U-net's powerful segmentation ability, our elaborately designed pipeline which combines them together needs only one-step detection and segmentation inference to get the whole heart segmentation result, achieving excellent performances both in speed and precision.
+Besides, we adopt and design a new loss function based on edge information named 3D Edge_loss to accelerate the convergence and get a better segment result.

 ## Architecture
 ![Failed to load the image]()